UberEclectic/skydio-skills/client/README.md

 2. Set up your Pi to act as a usb ethernet gadget.
 Complete the instructions [here](raspberry_pi_zero/README.md).
 This should allow the pi to get power over USB-C.

-3. Copy this folder to your Pi and execute the `enterprise mode` script to allow takeoff with the USB-C port in use.
+3. Copy this folder to your Pi and execute the `payload mode` script to allow takeoff with the USB-C port in use.

     ```sh
-    python enable_enterprise_mode.py
+    python enable_payload_mode.py
     ```

 4. Start the stream proxy, so that RTP packets will get forwarded to your destination.